pooryaparvizi/BioNE/README.md

 ## Citation
 Please cite:\
-The paper is under processing.
+The paper is under process.

 Embedding methods in this section are inherited from OpenNE repository (https://github.com/thunlp/OpenNE).
 If only network embedding section used in your research and not the other parts, you should consider citing [OpenNE](https://github.com/thunlp/OpenNE.git) and the articles of embedding methods that you used.